beste krullencreme tegen pluis

 For extra protection in challenging conditions, such as high humidity or dry winter air, many people combine the styling cream with a few drops of Super Sealing Oil.

-What is the best anti-frizz curl cream?
+What is the best curl cream for frizz?

 Why does my curl cream only work for one day?